-TCAF is The Toronto Comic Arts Festival, taking place in 2018 at Toronto Reference Library, The Marriott Bloor Yorkville, and The Masonic Temple in the Bloor/Yonge neighbourhood in Toronto, Ontario, Canada.
+TCAF is The Toronto Comic Arts Festival, taking place in 2019 at Toronto Reference Library and surrounding venues in the Bloor/Yonge neighbourhood in Toronto, Ontario, Canada.
 It is celebration of comics and graphic novels and their creators, which culminates in a two-day exhibition and vendor fair featuring hundreds of comics creators from around the world.
 Other Festival events include readings, interviews, panels, workshops, gallery shows, art installations, and much more.
 The full program and list of participating creators will be listed at this website, as well as in printed and digital program guides available on-site at the festival.

 Toronto Reference Library, 789 Yonge Street, Toronto